 The 49ers were the seventh-most penalized team in the league this season, averaging about seven flags per game.
 Only one other team remaining in the playoffs, Baltimore, averaged more.
 A bad flag at the wrong time against Atlanta could be costly.

 Some penalties are committed in the natural course of aggressive play.
 Those penalties -- say, an illegal block or defensive holding or a late hit -- aren't good.
 But they are understandable.
 Others are just baffling and silly.
 An example would be the taunting penalty on quarterback Colin Kaepernick in last Saturday's victory over Green Bay.
 Jim Harbaugh, the 49ers head coach, called it "a ticky-tack" flag.
+But the best way to avoid those flags is not even risk them.

 A larger concern is the 49ers' penchant for offensive delay-of-game penalties, especially in loud road environments such as the Georgia Dome.
 Those flags result from taking too long to form and break the huddle, leaving insufficient time to change the play call at the line of scrimmage -- which takes even longer when the quarterback has to shout over a noisy crowd.